TBSCS0/.github/profile/README.md

 ![CS0 Logo](https://oscarneiva.github.io/cs0/img/cs0-bg.png)

 ## About
 CS0 is a club at The British School Rio de Janeiro associated with the Computer Science department.
-The club has three branches with activities related to computer science and programming.
+The club has three branches with activities related to computer science, programming, engineering and finance.

 ## Engineering Branch 🚀
 The CS0 engineering branch focuses on the production of nanosatellite systems.
 Among the nanosatellite categories, the CS0 developed a cansat.
 Cansats have a small set of subsystems, for instance, the power and energy subsystem, sensors subsystem and communication subsystem.